3 Michelin stars in 2017 and Deservedly so!

 Mignardise – Fruit gelee, madeleine, macaroon, and more.

-Service impressed us.
+Service floored us.
 They were constantly circling the room and watching for anyone in need.
 Definitely a top-notch restaurant service in San Francisco.
-No need to ask for refills, messy eater spots on table cloths are covered quickly, napkin folding while you are away, the entire gamut is covered.
-They are gunning for star #2!
+No need to ask for refills, messy eater spots on tablecloths were covered quickly, napkin folding while you are away, the entire gamut is covered.

 Food quality was excellent.
 Ingredients were fresh and innovative.
 There were a couple of minor soft notes, but all in all this is a worthy experience and priced reasonably for what you receive.